Joao-Ex-Machina/jbcr.pt/content/blog/x200andhalf_1.md

 Do you see the problem?
 I did not have a x201 MoBo, I was sent a X201 tablet MoBo (which is a teensy bit more beefy).
 Finally all made sense, the disjointed screw holes, the whitelist...

-In this day and age a computer without internet access is as good as a unplugged one, and so I no other choice than remove the BIOS whitelist.
+In this day and age a computer without internet access is as good as an unplugged one, and so I had no other choice than to remove the BIOS whitelist.

 ## The Firmware update sub-saga